sowcow/blog/content/posts/werk-ohne-autor.md

 I suspect it is just being sold properly and more likely it explores humans status signaling and behaviors in modern city.

+## Freedom

+Dispite my scepsis over the value of this art itself I have a point about it's relation to something valuable.
+It takes some value in it being by-product of free artists.
+And free artists are by-product of abundance, prosperity and freedom generated.

+So it is like a token signifying something good (freedom) even though it is only a byproduct of it.